genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 - Target bases with at least 2, 10, 20, 30, 40, and 50 x coverage.

-You can generate these reports directly by choosing Mapped Reads files, right clicking on them and selecting the appropriate app (in Explore section) or using "Run data flow on selection..." option and `Targeted Sequencing Quality Control`_ public data flow.
+You can generate these reports directly by choosing Mapped Reads files, right clicking on them and selecting the appropriate application (in "Explore" section) or using "Run data flow on selection..." option and `Targeted Sequencing Quality Control`_ public data flow.